Economic Impact of the Secondary Mortgage Market

-Secondary Mortgage Market and Its Economic Impact
+Secondary Market and Banks

-Other Secondary Markets
+Other Types of Secondary Markets

 Stocks are sold on two very famous secondary markets, the New York Stock Exchange and the NASDAQ.
 The primary market for stocks, called the initial public offering, involves a company’s first time to offer part ownership to the public through shares of stocks.

 There is a direct relationship between Treasury notes and mortgage interest rates.
 When yields on Treasury notes rise, so do interest rates on fixed-rate mortgages.
 Since fixed-income financial products compete for the notice of the “safe returns” investor, these all need to keep their returns on par with each other.

 As confidence returns in the secondary mortgage market, it returns to all secondary markets.
-Ian Salisbury of Marketwatch mentions this in his August 25, 2012 article, “How an Obscure Bond Play Could Help Consumers."
-In 2007, auto and credit card securities were at $178 billion but plunged to just $65 billion by 2010.
-By 2012, they had recovered to $100 billion, according to Standard & Poor's.
+Ian Salisbury of "Marketwatch.com" mentions this in his August 25, 2012 article, “How an Obscure Bond Play Could Help Consumers."
+Salisbury states that in 2007, auto and credit card securities were at $178 billion but plunged to just $65 billion by 2010.
+By 2012, they had recovered to $100 billion, according to the Standard & Poor's Financial Services LLC.

-Why is this secondary market returning?
 Large investors are now more willing to take a chance with securitized loans from reputable banks because Treasury note yields are at 200-year lows.
 That means the quantitative easing by the Federal Reserve helped restore functioning in the financial markets.
 By buying U.S. Treasurys, the Fed forced yields lower and made other investments look better by comparison.

-The result?
 Banks now have a market for the securitized loan bundles.
 This gives them more cash to make new loans.

 How the Secondary Market Affects You

 The return of the secondary market is especially useful for you if you need a car loan, new credit cards, or a business loan.
 If you've applied for a loan recently and were turned down, now is a good time to try again.
 But if your credit score is below 720, you will have to repair your credit.
-There are ways and great free tips to repair your credit yourself.